filberthamijoyo/CinematicAI/README.md

    - Adjust parameters in the script for different movie selections

 4. **Running the System**:
-   - Follow the Jupyter notebook `Cinematic_AI_Assistant_sample.ipynb` for understanding the implementation structure
+   - Follow the Jupyter notebook `Cinematic_AI.ipynb` for understanding the implementation structure
    - For the complete implementation, refer to the information in LARGE_FILES.md

 ## Example Queries